 The mobile market is served by four operators: Tigo (the market leader), Telecom Argentina’s Núcleo, América Móvil’s Claro, and Copaco’s Vox.
 Operators have capitalised on the opportunities created by poor fixed-line infrastructure, and by growing consumer demand for mobile voice and data services.

-The mobile market accounted for around 97% of telephony subscribers in 2019.
+The mobile market accounted for around 97% of telephony subscribers as of early 2021.
 About 96.6% of the population is covered by LTE services.

 A major drawback for Paraguay’s telecom sector is that the country is landlocked, making it dependent on neighbouring countries for interconnection with submarine cable networks.
 This led to high prices for fixed broadband services, which in turn hampered growth in the sector and has resulted in relatively low penetration.
 Available technologies include DSL, cable, fibre, and WiMAX.
 Copaco has a near-monopoly in the DSL market, given that there is little regulatory provision for unbundled local loops and other access mechanisms.
 DSL is the main fixed broadband technology, but it is unavailable in much of the country.
 There is a fast-growing fibre broadband market, though the number of subscribers remains small, and network builds remain limited to certain pockets within the major cities.